Artwork by KOB ONE

 5) They serve as a sublimely convenient metaphor for the inherent chaos, meaninglessness, and latent violence of the universe.

 What Charles Gibbs does not know about rhinos:

-That they slather themselves in mud not out of mud-love, but to stay cool and to ward off mosquitoes.
+They slather themselves in mud not out of mud-love, but to stay cool and to ward off mosquitoes.

-He doesn't know that calves are playful, frolicsome as puppies, curious and exploratory, that they crave human affection when in captivity.
+He doesn't know calves are playful, frolicsome as puppies, curious and exploratory, that they crave human affection when in captivity.
 He doesn't know Ceratotherium simum, the white ones, huddle together back-to-back as they sleep.

-He doesn't know yet that while their skin can be tough in places, especially around the folds, in others—the lip that reaches like a finger, the spot behind the ears—it is velvety.
-He doesn't know yet, though he will, that to radiate internal heat, their blood vessels and nerves stretch almost to the surface.
+He doesn't know yet, while their skin can be tough in places, especially around the folds, in others—the lip that reaches like a finger, the spot behind the ears—it is velvety.
+He doesn't know yet, though he will, to radiate internal heat, their blood vessels and nerves stretch almost to the surface.
 That these connect to tiny muscles which can send shivers rippling across their sensitive skin.
 One day, cradling (if you can call it that) the mother, she faltering from an acute lymphoblastma, he will learn the peculiar intimacy such shivers can convey to the human hand.

-He cannot possibly know now, as this rhino hurtles, blind and snarling, that one day he'll brace his cheek against her full-grown daughter's cold, leathery one, murmur, "Oh, Tina," to her, nor that in the moment their faces burst apart like ballroom dancers, he will catch himself reflected in her eye, and that this will be the only image he will ever think of as truly his own.
+He cannot possibly know now, as this rhino hurtles, blind and snarling, one day he'll brace his cheek against her full-grown daughter's cold, leathery one, murmur, "Oh, Tina," to her, nor that in the moment their faces burst apart like ballroom dancers, he will catch himself reflected in her eye, and this will be the only image he will ever think of as truly his own.